QFPay/docs/docs/04-online-shop/02-integration-by-payment-types/01-alipay/01-alipay-web-payments.md

 # Alipay Online Payments

-This document outlines the integration steps for **Alipay Web and WAP Payments** for both Hong Kong and overseas merchants.
+This document outlines the integration steps for **Alipay Web Payments** for both Hong Kong and overseas merchants.

 :::note
 Alipay Hong Kong does **not** support the native Alipay checkout page.
 Developers must request a QR code and embed it using an `iframe`.